UniversalDependencies/UD_Kazakh-KTB/README.txt

 MORPHOLOGY

 There is currently no morphological annotation in the Kazakh UD treebank.
 This is planned for a future release.

+DATA SETS

+The treebank was randomly split into training (80%), testing (10%), and development (10%) sets.

 CITATIONS